zudello/zudello-knowledge-base/Knowledge Base/Purchasing module/Standard purchasing flows.md

 2. A user reviews the quote (**Ready** or **User Review** status)
 3. The quote is converted into a requisition or purchase order

-For more information on converting quotes, see [[Converting documents in Zudello]]
+For more information on converting quotes, see [Converting a quote to a requisition or purchase order](Converting%20a%20quote%20to%20a%20requisition%20or%20purchase%20order.md).

 ### Requisitions